 “I wish that the book seemed cartoonish and old-fashioned and sort of a historical curiosity,” says Parry.
 On the contrary.
 “In some ways, the novel is a cautionary tale about what happens when citizens do not take their part in a democracy.”

-For 2012, the California Reads program is part of our Searching for Democracy initiative.
+For 2012, the California Reads program was part of our Searching for Democracy initiative.
 Look for interviews with the other California Reads authors and find out more about Searching for Democracy here on our website.